AlexandreKempf/awesome-tools/ZooM/README.md

  - contains a DAG of Ops and a list of module import
  - should be saved everytime with the last git version of the import
  - integrated with MLflow
+ - can loop operator with the loop keywords (and or an int, or a list of variables to loop)

 # Dataset
  - define by a yaml: